-It was back to the Vancouver Photo Workshop (VPW) this morning for day two of my Digital SLR Intensive Weekend Workshop.
+It was back to the Vancouver Photo Workshops (VPW) this morning for day two of my Digital SLR Intensive Weekend Workshop.

 After a rewarding day yesterday covering some technical and practical theory, followed by a photo walk through Vancouver, today was all about critiquing each others best shots from yesterday's session, followed by some time in and out of the studio working with different types of lighting.